Small-scale demixing in confluent biological tissues

-To test whether this mechanism might be relevant for the micro-segregation we observed in our finite-temperature simulations, we directly compare the demixing parameter associated with the final, steady state in each simulation, $DP_f$ to the energy barrier disparity $\delta E_b$ as a function of shape dispersity $\Delta$, as shown in Fig.~\ref{fig:corrSp}c.
+To test whether this mechanism might be relevant for the micro-demixing we observed in our finite-temperature simulations, we directly compare the demixing parameter associated with the final, steady state in each simulation, $DP_f$ to the energy barrier disparity $\delta E_b$ as a function of shape dispersity $\Delta$, as shown in Fig.~\ref{fig:corrSp}c.
 This plot shows a quite strong correlation between the two quantities, suggesting that this mechanism is a very likely driver of micro-demixing.
-To further test this idea, we have increased the temperature for the $\Delta=0.1$ mixtures and found $DP$ to vanish at temperatures higher than the differential energy barrier.
+To further test this idea, we have increased the temperature for the $\Delta=0.2$ mixtures and found $DP$ to vanish at temperatures higher than the differential energy barrier, as shown in Fig.~\ref{fig:DiffTemp}.

 A similar analysis can be performed for area bidisperse mixtures as shown in Fig.~\ref{fig:corr}.
 An important difference from the shape bidisperse case is that while there is a clear connection between cell shape and tissue rheology (stiffer cells have a smaller $s_0$), there is no such connection between area and rheology.
-Moreover, there is very little evidence for micro-segregation, and so we expect the signal to be much weaker.
+Moreover, there is very little evidence for micro-demixing, and so we expect the signal to be much weaker.
 Nevertheless, we can define a quantity $\alpha_s=A_0^{cluster}/A_0^{1}$ that is less than unity if a larger cell is invading a cluster of smaller cells and greater than unity otherwise.
 Fig.~\ref{fig:corr}b suggests that large-cell clusters are more difficult to invade than small-cell clusters, although the differential energy barrier is quite a bit smaller than for the case of shape bidispersity.
-In particular, the case where $s_0=3.85$ is highlighted in Fig.~\ref{fig:corr}c showing a correlation between demixing and $\delta E_b$, although the amplitude of both effects is quite small.
+In particular, the case where $s_0=3.85$ is highlighted in Fig.~\ref{fig:corr}c showing a correlation between demixing and $\delta E_b$, although the amplitude of both effects is quite small. \\

+\textbf{ Experimental Results}\\ To test our modeling against experiments, we first study monolayers of primary keratinocytes (Ctr) in the presence of high calcium, whose presence initiates intercellular junction formation (see Fig. 6a).
+Under such conditions, the monolayer is confluent in the sense that there are essentially no gaps between cells.
+We also test whether the confluent monolayer is fluid-like by measuring the displacement of cells over the course of 24 hours.
+While some number of neighbor exchanges indeed take place, and while the integrated displacement of the cells is several times a typical cell length, we find that the mean square displacement of these cells is typically of the order of a single cell size (Fig. S10a).
+This places some limitations on the scale of demixing that is expected, but we nevertheless see a level of micro-demixing that is comparable to what we observe in our simulations (Fig.~\ref{fig:corr}e).